AMD Developer ChallEnge 2025

 The Challenge Overview

-This challenge involves optimization and performance testing of following key kernels:
+This challenge involves optimization and performance testing of the following key kernels:

 key kernels